CollectiveOpenSourceHardware/collectiveopensourcehardware.github.io/_education/2b_libre_solar_applications_en.md

 - Electric bicycle
 - Solar box

 Under the term solar box can be understood a large power bank which we know for loading our mobile phones.
-So a solarbox is a big portable battery storage extended with plugs and switches.
+So a solarbox is a big portable battery storage extended with plugs and switches to connect solarpanels and electrical devices.
-Further information can be found in our chapter [Solar Box](/solarbox/unipro/)
+Further information can be found in our chapter [Solar Box](/hardware/solarbox_intro/)